oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-anomaly-detection/ai-anomaly-detection.md

     ![ECG Reading](images/ecg-reading-9.png " ")

     ![ECG Reading](images/ecg-reading-10.png " ")

-    > **Congratulations:** you have completed **Part 8** Lab.
-Now you can proceed to any other Parts of this workshop.
-All parts are independent of each other.
+    > **Congratulations**, you have completed **Diagnose Cardiovascular disease with ECG and OCI Anomaly Detection** Lab.
+The subsequent labs are optional, however, please proceed to the next lab to learn more about **Get and Update Patient Details with Integration Services - Oracle Integration Cloud**.

 ## Important